line All blogs| Archive. | Previous blog

 With thanks to Tony Elischer for pointing me in the direction of these incredible ads.
 These blogs are my own opinions, of course.
 I am not speaking for any company or charity of which I am a director or trustee.

-Ken Burnett is a director of the Clayton Burnett consultancy firm and The White Lion Press Limited.
+At the time of writing Ken Burnett is a director of the Clayton Burnett consultancy firm and The White Lion Press Limited.
 He is author of several books including

 Relationship Fundraising and The Zen of Fundraising and is managing trustee of SOFII, The Showcase of Fundraising Innovation and Inspiration.
 For more on Ken’s books please click here.